Do Yorkie Ears Stand Up?

 The muscles used in making their ears stand up are at the base of their ears.

-We also want to emphasize that some Yorkie puppies may take a longer time than others to manifest erect ears.
+We also want to emphasize that some Yorkie puppies may take longer than others to manifest erect ears.

 There’s also the possibility that Yorkies with large ears or ears with a sturdy texture will always have floppy ears regardless of their age.